 If access to information is denied, GFM Wealth Advisory will provide reasons for the denial.
 All requests for access will be acknowledged within 14 days.

 Correction of Information

 We will endeavour to ensure that, at all times, the personal information about you which we hold is up to date and accurate.
 Therefore, you are encouraged to contact us and advise of any change in your personal circumstances that may affect your dealings with GFM Wealth Advisory.

 GFM Wealth Advisory has in place facilities to properly consider and deal with any enquiries or complaints if you believe the privacy of your personal information has been compromised.
-GFM Wealth Advisory will respond to all complaints within seven days and aim to have them resolved within ten days where possible.
+GFM Wealth Advisory will respond to all complaints as quickly as possible and aim to have them resolved within five business days where possible.
 Where this is not possible, you will be contacted and advised when it is likely that your complaint will be resolved.

 You are entitled to obtain access to the information which we hold about you by contacting our office.

-It is our intention to use our best endeavours to resolve any complaint to your satisfaction, however, if you are unhappy with our response, you are entitled to contact the Office of the Privacy Commissioner who may investigate your complaint further.
+It is our intention to use our best endeavours to resolve any complaint to your satisfaction, however, if you are unhappy with our response, you are entitled to contact the Director of Complaints, Office of the Australian Information Commissioner, who may investigate your complaint further.